Protein-glutamine glutaminase

-Thus, the two substrates of this enzyme are protein L-glutamine and H2O, whereas its two products are protein L-glutamate and NH3.
+Thus, the two substrates of this enzyme are protein L-glutamine (a glutaminyl residue on a protein) and H2O, whereas its two products are protein L-glutamate (a glutamyl reside on a protein) and NH3.

 This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is protein-L-glutamine amidohydrolase.
 Other names in common use include peptidoglutaminase II, glutaminyl-peptide glutaminase, destabilase, and peptidylglutaminase II.

+In food production, this enzyme can increase the solubility and potentially reduce the off-flavor of proteins and peptides by forming negatively-charged glutamyl residues.
+It does not create free glutamin, hence does not add to the umami flavor.